 indicating when the next message will be due, or null

 if there are no delayed messages.
-If another delayed message is persisted in the meantime, using the Store
+If another delayed message is persisted in the meantime, the Store

 When a due delayed message is returned by FetchNextDueTimeout